 Visiting the island of Poveglia, located between Venice and Lido in the Venetian lagoon of northern Italy, is illegal.
 Locals and tourists are prohibited from visiting.
-What makes Poveglia island so dangerous?
+What makes Poveglia Island so dangerous?

 It is referred to as the most haunted place in the world.
 Legends have it that thousands of years ago, the island was used as a quarantine station for people suffering from the bubonic plague – the Black Death, where they were left to die.
 It was also used as a mental hospital, where disreputable doctors performed all kinds of heinous experiments on patients.
 Since the closure of the hospital in 1968, the island has remained vacant.
-According to reports, a visit to this haunted island of spooky terror will have you pissing your pants because it reeks of ghosts, death, and everything evil.
+According to reports, a visit to this haunted island of spooky terror will have you wetting your pants because it reeks of ghosts, death, and everything evil.